MFR6340/theenglishextension.org/open-world-1/unit-4: Exploring.md

 # Open World 1, Unit 4: Exploring
 *This post contains links.
-If you make a purchase through these links The English Extension Organization will earn a small commission, at not additional cost to you, which will be used to purchase books for classrooms..*
+If you make a purchase through these links The English Extension Organization will earn a small commission, at not additional cost to you, which will be used to purchase books for classrooms.*

+This unit covers exploration from Captain Cook to George
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwNzM5MjI2MzVdfQ==
+eyJoaXN0b3J5IjpbNjE0NTcxOTQ2LC0yMDczOTIyNjM1XX0=
 -->